 CLADDING.
 The exterior materials that cover the surface of the building envelope that is directly loaded by the wind.

 CLEANOUT.
-An accessible opening in the drainage system used for the removal of possible obstruction and located to allow for access.
+An opening in the drainage system used for the removal of possible obstruction and located to allow for access.

 CLOSET.
 A small room or chamber used for storage.

-CODE, BUILDING, MECHICAL AND PLUMBING.
-When reference is made within this code to building code, mechanical code or plumbing code, those references shall have the following meanings:
+CODE, BUILDING, MECHANICAL, AND PLUMBING.
+When reference is made within this code to building code, mechanical code, or plumbing code, those references shall have the following meanings:

-Building code or This code.
-The Residential Code of Ohio, this edition.
+Building code or this code.
+The Residential Code of Ohio, current edition.

 COMBUSTIBLE MATERIAL.
 Any material not defined as noncombustible.